deathbeds/jyve/README.md

 * integrate with the excellent local browser debugger tools
 * run JupyterLab commands
 * add new phosphor Widgets to the application shell

+## Lybs

+JupyterLab, while very customizable, is still delivered as a series of intentionally-unpredictable files which bundle many megabytes of JS, CSS, JSON and other artifacts.

+To make it easier to learn about key libraries inside JupyterLab (or even external to it), a Jyve Lyb wraps up a library and makes it usable directly inside every kyrnel.

 ## Development